cdunham1989/gilded-rose/README.md

 For my next step I set out to look at the first failing test and make this pass.
 Once I had done this I decided to write as many tests as possible to cover as many different avenues through the system an item could have.

+## Issues

+Currently the value of Aged Brie continues to increase after its sellIn date, but also the rate at which it increases is 2 per day.

+It is stated in the outline that the quality of an item is never more than 50, but the quality of Sulfuras is set at 80.

 ## Running the app locally

 * Clone the repository.